-In March 2019, Bee Midtown called for submissions for the design of a new ‘focal and inventive’ information kiosk to replace the existing fixed structure outside Holborn Underground station.
+In March 2019, Midtown BID called for submissions for the design of a new ‘focal and inventive’ information kiosk to replace the existing fixed structure outside Holborn Underground station.

 The existing, manned kiosk, located on Kingsway, oversees a bustling location between the City and the West End: a meeting point of history, culture, commerce, education and creativity.
 The kiosk aims to welcome, direct and interact with as many visitors as possible.
 READ MORE

-However, the way people communicate, source information and traverse through cities is changing rapidly, and Bee Midtown considered that its interactions should change to keep pace.
+However, the way people communicate, source information and traverse through cities is changing rapidly, and Midtown BID considered that its interactions should change to keep pace.

 We also required the design to reflect the creativity that is core to the success and growth of Midtown.